 - Anterior (ventral) horn.
-This front section of the gray matter region connects with the ventral nerve root and sends motor signals to control muscles, such as in the neck, shoulder, arm, hand, or elsewhere.
+This front section of the gray matter region connects with the anterior nerve root and sends motor signals to control muscles, such as in the neck, shoulder, arm, hand, or elsewhere.

 White matter consists of axons covered in myelin (which are comprised of proteins and lipids that help protect the axons and facilitate the transmission of nerve signals).
 Collections of axons are called tracts.
 Some spinal tracts carry sensory signals up toward the brain, whereas others carry motor signals down toward muscles to control the body.

 In the cervical spine, the anterior horns of the gray matter are enlarged at spinal levels C4 through C8 compared to levels above and below.
 1 Darby SA.
 General anatomy of the spinal cord.
 In: Cramer GC, Darby SA, Clinical Anatomy of the Spine, Spinal Cord, and Ans, 3rd Edition.
 St. Louis, MO: Elsevier; 2014: 122.

 Within the neck region, the spinal meninges help prevent the spinal cord from direct contact with the bony cervical spine.
 The three layers of the spinal meninges include: